CirrusMD/crummy/README.md

 # Example

-In your controllers you may add\_crumb either like a before\_filter or within a method (It is also available to views).
+In your controllers you may add_crumb either like a before_action or within a method (It is also available to views).

 ```ruby